TahaPasa/eventManagementSystem/README.md

 # Event Management System

 A very basic Java Student Society managing application based on my previous experience at Başkent Computer Society.
+As I've done for my task in my class "Laboratory of programming: applications in basic programming environments"

 ## Specifications